Shanghai Police Database Leak (Alibaba Cloud, 2022)

-The Alibaba data breach was discovered in June 2022 and involved the unauthorized extraction of massive user data from its cloud storage platform.
+Discovered in June 2022, the data came from the Shanghai Municipal Public Security Bureau and was hosted on Alibaba Cloud.
 The breach exploited a cloud storage vulnerability, exposing sensitive information at an unprecedented scale.
 While the breach is not officially linked to a larger campaign, it highlights the systemic risks associated with cloud storage platforms.

 Reports suggest that the Alibaba data breach was uncovered in June 2022.
 However, it is believed that attackers may have been accessing the data over an extended period prior to this discovery.